e-kayrakli/HuiMonteCarlo/README.md

   that this is a typical optimization for GPUs regardless of the programming language.
 This will reduce readability, but hopefully will improve performance significantly.
+- `small_mc_v5: A less memory intensive version of the GPU implementation

 ### Quick performance experiment